 What Should You Do?

-A good piece of advice if you have been harmed by a slip and fall in your hotel bathroom, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including how most insurance companies respond to these claims and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed by a slip and fall in your hotel shower or bathroom, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including how most insurance companies respond to these claims and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.